Sixers cruise past Kings 123-103 behind 80-point 1st half - NewsBreak

 Sixers cruise past Kings 123-103 behind 80-point 1st half

-Tobias Harris also scored 21 points while adding nine assists for the Sixers, who have won three straight to start a seven-game homestand.
+Tobias Harris also scored 21 points for the Sixers, who have won three straight to start a seven-game homestand.

-“We’re playing pretty well offensively,” said Embiid, who has scored 30 or more points in five straight games.
-“James is doing a great job getting everyone easy shots.
-My teammates are doing a fantastic job moving the ball and being in the right spots.
-That’s what we’ve got to do — all we have to do is stay healthy.
-But we’re not there yet.
-We have a long way to go.”

 Domantas Sabonis led the Kings with 22 points.
 Sacramento has lost three of the first four games of its six-game East Coast swing.